wmdmark/jquery-rickroll/README.md

 # jQuery RickRoll plugin v3.1.88.5rc12b

 ## What is it?
 Enhance the UX of any website or app by randomly Rickrolling your users!

 BONUS: A bonus feature for those who roll with IE.

 ## Usage

+The following will randomly pick one link and turn it into a rickroll link.

 ```js
 $("a:visible").rickroll();
 ```